- 1. Do market research and compile a solid business plan

 The Online Payment service also unlocks digital tipping.
 Studies have shown that customers tend to tip 11% more when tipping digitally.
 Here’s how easily you can enable this feature:

-Finally, before you open your quick service restaurant, you need to have a clear idea of how you’re going to market it online and offline.
+Finally, before you start a quick service restaurant, you need to have a clear idea of how you’re going to market it online and offline.

-Here are all the marketing features you can enjoy as a GloriaFood customer:
+Here are all the quick service restaurant marketing features you can enjoy as a GloriaFood customer:

-- Menu ordering smartlink for social media: Simply add it in your bio to enable customers to order with just one click.
+- Ordering smartlink for social media: Simply add it in your bio to enable customers to order with just one click.

 - Online ordering flyer generator: Create and print flyers with an exclusive offer and distribute them around the neighborhood to motivate more customers to place their first order online.

-- Promotions module: Create any offer you can think of using our 13 built-in templates or setting up your own promo logic.
+- Promotions module: Create any QSR promotions you can think of using our 13 built-in templates or setting up your own promo logic.

 - Email marketing automation: Choose from the three campaigns designed to encourage second orders, engage dormant customers, and prevent cart abandonment.
 Once you set up the campaigns, they will run on autopilot with no effort on your part.